DESTEP Analysis explained plus example

 These are all political measures at a decision-making, provincial and municipal level.

-DESTEP analysis in practice
+DESTEP Analysis in practice with an example

-- It is important to, in addition to the DESTEP analysis, to continuously centre on the starting position of the organization;
+- It is important to, in addition to the DESTEP Analysis, to continuously centre on the starting position of the organization;

 It’s Your Turn

 What do you think?
-How do you apply the DESTEP analysis?
+How do you apply the DESTEP Analysis?
 Do you recognize the practical explanation or do you have more suggestions?
-What are your success factors for a good DESTEP analysis?
+What are your success factors for a good DESTEP Analysis?

 Share your experience and knowledge in the comments box below.